Menu

 The included Odyssey Springfield U-brake makes stopping power efficient, adding to the bike’s overall versatility.

-At 23.3 lbs, the Primer 18″ feels solid yet nimble, and it comes in sleek color options like Black, Bright Yellow, and Red.
+At 23.3 lbs, the Primer 18″ feels solid yet nimble, and it comes in sleek color options like Black, Matte Grape Soda, and Matte Metallic Gold.

 Designed for riders 3’10” to 4’8″, its geometry (18.5″ top tube, 11.7-12″ chainstay) ensures a perfect fit for younger shredders.